 Welcome to the Graduate Program in History at the University of Florida!
-The Department of History at the University of Florida is a dynamic community of scholars engaged in individual and collaborative historical research in all eras and covering nearly all parts of the world.
-With approximately 30 regular faculty members and a dozen historians in other departments and centers, we endeavor to train serious, sophisticated, and creative professional historians.
+The Department of History at the University of Florida is a dynamic community of scholars engaged in individual and collaborative historical research and covering nearly all parts of the world.
+With approximately 35 permanent faculty members and a dozen historians in other departments and centers, we endeavor to train serious, sophisticated, and creative historians.
 We are committed to high quality research and teaching that employs a range of methodologies, crosses disciplinary boundaries, and engages the broader public.